Remote (at-home) test accommodations

 - Sign language interpreting

-- Meet with Us - Make an appointment with an Accessibility Services Coordinator, preferably three months before you start.
-Make sure you bring with you Medical Documentation.
+NOTE: Current documentation is required to receive accommodations.
 If you do not have medical documentation, the Accessibility Services Coordinator will provide you with a medical form for your doctor to complete.

 Acceptable documentation must be obtained from a certified health care professional who has specific training, appropriate professional designation, and expertise in the diagnosis of the conditions for which the accommodation is being requested.
 Examples of appropriate health care professionals include the following: